Frequently Asked Questions

-ASACLEAN is generally considered to be a low-residue purging agent, making it suitable for most purging applications.
-For especially residue-sensitive materials such as clear or soft materials, we have “low-residue” specialty grades such as E or U Grade.
+Answer: ASACLEAN is generally considered to be a low-residue purging agent, making it suitable for most purging scenarios.
+For especially residue-sensitive materials, such as clear or soft materials, we have “low-residue” specialty grades including E Grade or U Grade.

-While this is a legitimate concern, you should know that all ASACLEAN grades are designed for maximum cleaning and minimal residue while being safe for the machines’ surfaces.
+Answer: While this is a legitimate concern, all ASACLEAN grades are designed for maximum cleaning and minimal residue, while also being safe for the machines’ surfaces.
 EX Grade has high-scrubbing power yet is minimally abrasive.
 Using EX Grade is not the same as running a glass-filled processing resin because its residence time within the barrel is so short.
 There is virtually no wear and tear to the screw and barrel.

-Although some may notice a small degree of expansion while purging, ASACLEAN does not contain any blowing agents.
+Answer: Although some people may notice a small degree of expansion while purging, ASACLEAN does not contain any blowing agents.

-ASACLEAN is manufactured in an ISO certified facility.
+Answer: ASACLEAN is manufactured in an ISO-certified facility.

 Do you have more questions about ASACLEAN purging compounds?
 Click here to schedule your free,10-minute consultation with a Purging Process Expert at ASACLEAN.